anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

    - Definition: This function is used to fit lof model to the data and predict anomaly labels.
      - Model: Local outlier factor (LOF) is an anomaly detection algorithm.
                It computes the local density deviation of a data point with respect to its neighbors.
-               It considers the data points that fall within a substantially lower density range than its neighbours as outliers.
+               It considers the data points that fall within a substantially lower density range than its neighbors as outliers.
      - Prediction labels: Anomaly marked as -1 and normal as 1.
    - Input Parameters:
      - X is the dataset.